michaelklishin/cassandra-chef-cookbook/README.md

 ## Recipes

-The main recipe is `cassandra-dse::default` which together with the `node[:cassandra][:install_method]` attribute will be responsible for including the proper installation recipe.
+The main recipe is `cassandra-dse::default` which together with the `node[:cassandra][:install_method]` attribute will be responsible for including the proper installation recipe and recipe `cassandra-dse::config` for configuring both `datastax` and `tarball` C* installation.

 Two actual installation recipes are `cassandra-dse::tarball` and `cassandra-dse::datastax`.
 The former uses official tarball and thus can be used to provision any specific version.

 The latter uses DataStax repository via packages.
 You can install different versions (ex. `dsc20` for v2.0) available in the repository by altering `:package_name` attribute (`dsc20` by default).

+Recently we have moved all the configuration resources to a separate recipe `cassandra-des::config`, which means recipes `cassandra-dse::tarball` and `cassandra-dse::datastax` are only responsible for C* installation.

+>> Users with cookbook version `=<3.5.0` needs to update the `run_list`, in case of not using `cassandra-dse::default` recipe.

 include_recipe `cassandra-dse` uses `cassandra-dse::datastax` as the default.